BPing/crysyan/README.md

 ### `toolbar`
 * `widgetLength`
-The length of each tool icon
+The length of each tool icon.
 * `widgets`
-The widgets you want to use see `build-in/widgets`
+The widgets you want to use see `build-in/widgets`.

 <h2 align="center">Add New Tools Widgets</h2>